 Get ready for realistic patient assessment.

-In the Respiratory Lab, you will learn to manage patient simulators with emergency and more long-term respiratory situations.
-In all, you will learn exactly what it's like to work in a real hospital.
-The programmable patient simulators will be given symptoms and when you diagnose them they will respond to treatment.
+In the Respiratory Lab, you will learn to manage patient simulators in emergency and long-term respiratory situations.
+In all, you will learn exactly what it is like to work in a real hospital.
+The programmable patient simulators will be given and when you identify the symptons, the manikins will respond to treatment.